SIMPLIFICATION STARTER KIT - DOWNLOAD YOUR FREE PDF NOW

 Now, I’m not saying that goals shouldn’t be SMART.
 But here’s the point: that acronym was originally proposed for business – the world of productivity, efficiency, accomplishment, and accountability.
 Life is often messier and less predictable.
 So, I propose a fresh take on SMART, tailored for real life.

-A Fresh Take On SMART
+A Fresh Take On SMART Goals

 My version is Small (and Sustainable – double points for alliteration!), Meaningful, Adaptable, Reachable, and Transformative.
 And I added two more letters, making the whole thing SMARTER.
 More about that later.